Hieromon/AutoConnect/mkdocs/faq.md

 ### 1. Change WiFi channel

-Both ESP8266 and ESP32 can only work on one channel at any given moment, this will cause loss of connection on the channel where your station operates the captive portal.
+Both ESP8266 and ESP32 can only work on one channel at any given moment.
+This will cause your station to lose connectivity on the channel hosting the captive portal.
 If the channel of the AP which you want to connect is different from the SoftAP channel, the operation of the captive portal will not respond with the screen of the AutoConnect connection attempt remains displayed.
-In such a case please try the [AutoConnectConfig](apiconfig.md#autoconnectconfig) to match the [channel](apiconfig.md#channel) to the access point.
+In such a case, please try the [AutoConnectConfig](apiconfig.md#autoconnectconfig) to match the [channel](apiconfig.md#channel) to the access point.

 ### 2. Change arduino core version